1pretom/1pretom/README.md

-## Olá você!
-Eu sou o Washington Conceição, mas pode chamar de Wash 😁
+## Hello there!
+I'm Washington Conceição, but you can call me Wash 😁
-### 🚀 Sobre mim
+### 🚀 About me
-- Estagiário de Engenharia de Software [Mobile](https://play.google.com/store/apps/details?id=br.com.sanarflix&hl=pt_BR&gl=US&pli=1) na [@Sanar](https://sanarflix.com.br/home/);
+- Software Engineering [Mobile](https://play.google.com/store/apps/details?id=br.com.sanarflix&hl=pt_BR&gl=US&pli=1) Intern at [@Sanar](https://sanarflix.com.br/home/);
-- No meu trabalho minhas stacks são React-Native, Typescript.
+- In my job, my stacks include React-Native and Typescript.
-- Estou cursando Graduação em Análise e Desenvolvimento de Sistemas, pós-graduação em Análise e Desenvolvimento de Programas, ambos na Faculdade Digital Descomplica e trilhando o Ignite na RocketSeat;
+- Currently pursuing a degree in Analysis and Systems Development, and a postgraduate degree in Analysis and Program Development, both at Faculdade Digital Descomplica.
+Also, advancing through Ignite at RocketSeat;
-- Formado como Certified Tech Developer na Digital House;
+- Certified Tech Developer graduate from Digital House;
-- Graduado em administração;
+- Bachelor's degree in administration;
-- Vou aprendendo e postando as meus aprendizados, estudos e projetos aqui;
+- I continue to learn and share my learnings, studies, and projects here;
-- Sou apaixonado por tecnologia desde criança e sou a referência de toda a minha família quando esse é o assunto.
+- I've been passionate about technology since childhood and serve as the go-to person for tech in my family.